Correct-Syntax/ui-style-lang/README.md

 # Usage and Examples

-See the [docs](https://github.com/Correct-Syntax/ui-style-lang/tree/master/docs) and [full demo examples](https://github.com/Correct-Syntax/ui-style-lang/tree/master/demo) for information on usage...
+See the [documentation](https://ui-style-lang.readthedocs.io/en/latest/) at Read the Docs and [full demo examples](https://github.com/Correct-Syntax/ui-style-lang/tree/master/demo) for information on usage...

 # What does the syntax look like?